matthew-peterson-39/learn_nextjs/Notes/Chapter3.md

 - The class 'hidden' is used to remobe the image from the DOM on mobile screens.

-- the 'md:block' class shows the image on desktop screens.
+- The 'md:block' class shows the image on desktop screens.

+- To implement the /hero-mobile.png to display for mobile devices, I copied pasted the previous \<Image> element, changed the source to /hero-mobile.png, updated the width and height, and styled it using 'block md:hidden' to ensure it is only displayed on mobile screens.

+- T/F : Images without dimesnions and wbe fonts are common causes of layout shfit due to the browswer having to download additional resources...
+True!